-2022-001.
+Material Weakness 2023-001.
 An adequate system of internal control over payroll procedures should be implemented.
 Repeat Finding Yes Criteria An effective system of internal controls should include an adequate segregation of duties.
-Condition As reported in the prior eight years' audit reports, inadequate controls exist in the payroll function.
-One employee has control over the authorization, recordkeeping and custody of payroll transactions.
+Condition As reported in the prior nine years' audit reports, inadequate controls exist in the payroll function.
+One employee has control over the authorization, recordkeeping, and custody of payroll transactions.
 Cause The County lacked the necessary controls over payroll procedures.
 Effect Without proper controls, inaccurate payroll checks could be processed.
 Recommendation The Board of Supervisors should hire additional personnel to allow for adequate segregation of duties over payroll procedures.
-Views of Responsible Official(s) Over the years, we have implemented new procedures such as: each department head authorizes their own payroll, the chancery clerk reviews each payroll before it is processed, and a part time clerk reconciles the bank statement.
+Views of Responsible Official(s) See Auditee's Corrective Action Plan.
+Circuit Clerk.
+Material Weakness 2023-002.
+Controls over cash collections and disbursements in the Circuit Clerk's office should be strengthened.
+Repeat Finding Yes Criteria An effective system of internal controls should include an adequate segregation of duties.
+Condition As reported in the prior twelve years' audit reports, cash collections and disbursements functions in the Circuit Clerk's office are not adequately segregated for effective internal control.
+The Circuit Clerk receipts cash, posts the cash journal, calculates the monthly settlements and disburses the funds and reconciles the bank statements.
+Cause The Circuit Clerk lacks the controls necessary over cash collections and disbursements.
+Effect Failure to have an adequate segregation of duties could result in the loss of public funds.
+Recommendation The Circuit Clerk should implement a system for review of the accounting records by another person.
+Views of Responsible Official(s) See Auditee's Corrective Action Plan.